SolaceLabs/solace-integration-guides/README.md

 This project provides the markdown tutorials and supporting source code for these Integration Guides: http://dev.solace.com/integration-guides/.

-The integration guides attempt to make it easy to integrate Solace messaging into many divers environments.
+The integration guides make it easy to integrate Solace messaging into many diverse environments.

 ## Contributing